 The disease we call Parkinson’s was known to ancient eastern Indians as “Kampavata.”
 A man by the name of Charaka is known to have described this disease as “kampa” meaning shaking and “vata” meaning decreased muscle movement or weakness.
 About 500 years later in Greece, Galen, a student of Hippocrates, also described a “shaking palsy.”

-But it wasn’t until the 1800’s when a physician by the name of James Parkinson described the criteria of patients with the “Shaking Palsy” and separated out other diseases that may shake or have weakness.
-We actually still call the syndromes that look like Parkinson’s Disease by the name “Parkinsonism.”
+But it wasn’t until the 1800s when Dr. Parkinson described the criteria of patients with the “Shaking Palsy” and separated out other diseases that may shake or have weakness.
+We actually still call the syndromes that look like Parkinson’s disease by the name “Parkinsonism.”

 Parkinson’s is caused by the slow, progressive loss of cells that make dopamine in the brain.